ubccpsc/310/readings/Testing.md

 * ```Repeatability```: The likelihood that running the same test twice under the same conditions will yield the same result.

-There are a number of different *level* of test; these range in size, complexity, execution duration, repeatability, along with how easy they are to write, maintain, and debug.
+There are a number of different *levels* of test; these range in size, complexity, execution duration, repeatability, along with how easy they are to write, maintain, and debug.

 * ```Unit```: Unit tests exercise individual components, usually methods or functions, in isolation.
-This kind of testing is usually quick to write and incur low maintenance effort since they touch such small parts of the system.
+This kind of testing is usually quick to write and the tests incur low maintenance effort since they touch such small parts of the system.
 They typically ensure that the unit fulfills its contract making test failures more straightforward to understand.
 * ```Integration```: Integration tests exercise groups of components to ensure that their contained units interact correctly together.
 Integration tests touch much larger pieces of the system and are more prone to spurious failure.
 Since these tests validate many different units in concert, identifying the root-cause of a specific failure can be difficult.
 * ```End-to-End```: Also referred to as *acceptance* testing, these tests typically validate entire customer flows.
 They are especially useful for validating quality attributes (such as performance and usability) that cannot be captured in isolation.
 These tests are great for ensuring that the system behaves correctly but provide little guidance for understanding why a failure arose or how it could be fixed.
 * ```A|B```: A special subset of testing that is typically employed in production environments.
 In A|B testing, two different versions are compared at runtime to validate which one performs 'best'.
 A|B testing is often used to validate business decisions, rather than evaluate functional correctness.